Latest News

 Asian economies are still far more dependent on coal than major power grids in Europe and North America.

 As of this year, India has generated approximately 70% of its power from coal.
-China is at 55% coal, Vietnam is at 48% coal and Japan is around 27% coal.
+China is at 55% coal, Vietnam is at 48% coal and Japan is at around 27% coal.

 The U.S. coal power plant share is approximately 16%.
 In comparison, Europe generated less than 13% its electricity this year from coal-fired plants.